Updated March 15, 2023

 - Mode – 3 (Broadcast): This step will work on broadcast policy where the transmission occurs to every slave interface.

-- Mode – 4 (802.3 AD): This step is based on IEEE 802.3ad standard which is also called Dynamic Aggregation Mode.
+- Mode – 4 (802.3 AD): This step is based on IEEE 802.3ad standard and is also called as Dynamic Aggregation Mode.
 It requires a switch that supports the dynamic link of the above standard.